AWS Welding Journal - March 2018

 Structural UT: Variables affecting attenuation and review of the 2 db per inch model

-This article serves as the precursor to the white paper presented at the NDT in Canada 2017 Conference.
+This article serves as the precursor to a presentation made at the NDT in Canada 2017 Conference.
 It provides the mathematical models and experimental data to rationalize a paradigm shift away from the linear attenuation model used for many years in North American structural UT codes to a time corrected gain (TCG) for sensitivity calibration.
 Ever wonder what would happen if you used a 5MHz, 1/2" diameter probe with AWS D1.1 or CSA W59?
 No?
 Never mind then.

 ASNT Materials Evaluation Vol. 74 No. 9 - September 2016